israr-mahmood/pySOTDashboard/docs/Surrogate Optimization Problem.rst

 5. Strategy
 6. Controller

-A list of all possible object available to initialize their components is sent over to the client from the server, this list is explained in PySOT Dictionary Layout.
+A list of all possible object available to initialize their components is sent over to the client from the server, this list is explained in `PySOT Dictionary Layout`__.
+The Layout of the client is explained in the Client_ Tab.
 The user will select their desired object from the list (displayed on the client's user interface) and hit the 'run' button.
 The client then compiles a JSON using the selected parameters and sends it over to the server over web-sockets.
 One sample JSON object is shown below.

+.. _Client: Client.html
+.. _holder: PySOT%20Dictionary%20Layout.html
+__ holder_

 .. code-block:: json